Privacy Policy

 4.3 Usage Information for ACCESS Services

-Data from anonymous use of the public ACCESS website and other services.
-ACCESS maintains public websites and other services, all or part of which allow for anonymous, public access.
+Data from anonymous use of the public ACCESS website and other services: ACCESS maintains public websites and other services, all or part of which allow anonymous, public access.
 When one uses such services anonymously, ACCESS collects the information sent by the client (typically a web browser) and through the use of various technologies such as cookies.
 This information typically includes the user’s Internet address, type of web browser, operating system and, if the user was directed to an ACCESS website from another website, the address of that website.

 4.4 Usage Information for ACCESS-Allocated Resources